timg021/SparseStructuresTEM2/MultisliceCppTest/PhaseRetrieval/ReadmePhaseRetrieval.txt

 in different transverse planes inside the reconstructed volume from the single defocused image using the CTF formula for the weak phase object intensity propagation (J. Cowley, Diffraction Physics, 1985).
 "3" corresponds to the retrieval of conjugated phase from a single defocused image as Phase~ = -0.5 * (Intensity / I0 - 1).
-"4" corresponds to conjugated phase retrieval from a single defocused image as Phase~ = -NF^(-1) + sqrt[NF^(-2) + (Intensity / I0) - 1].
-Here NF is the Fresnel number
-NF = lambda * z / (2 * PI * sigma^2).
-Additional factors may appear depending on Parameter 15.
+"4" corresponds to variable-distance CTF correction method: Weak Phase Object CTF correction is applied according to different distances between the image plane and different transverse planes in the reconstructed volume.
+"5" corresponds to conventional (single-distance) CTF correction method: CTF correction is applied according to the distance between the image plane and the centre of the reconstructed volume.
+The obtained phase distribution is then copied unchanged from the central plane to all other transverse planes in the reconstructed volume.
-When input defocused complex amplitudes are specified in Parameter 4, the 2D phase retrieval step is skipped.
+When input defocused complex amplitudes are specified in Parameter 4, and the phase retrieval method is equal to 1,2 or 3, the 2D phase retrieval step is skipped and the input complex amplitude is used in the Fresnel backpropagation step.
+When input defocused complex amplitudes are specified in Parameter 4, and the phase retrieval method is equal to 4 or 5, the intensity of the complex amplitude is used as input to the CTF-correction step.

-Parameter 13 specifies if the phase-retrieved defocused complex amplitudes are to be saved in GRC files.
+Parameter 14 specifies if the phase-retrieved defocused complex amplitudes are to be saved in GRC files.
 If this parameter is equal to 1, then the phase-retrieved defocused complex amplitudes are saved to GRC files, with the names that are created by modifying the input defocused intensity filenames by changing the file extensions to ".grc" and adding the capital letter "D" before that file extension.

-Parameter 14 specifies the maximal allowed number of iterations to be used in the IWFR algorithm.
+Parameter 15 specifies the maximal allowed number of iterations to be used in the IWFR algorithm.
 This parameter is ignored in the cases when there IWFR method is not used.

+Parameter 16 specifies the following parameters, depending on the value of Parameter 13:
+(a) The pre-defined minimal phase reconstruction error in the case of the IWFR algorithm.
+Typical value is ~ 1.e-8.
+IWFR iterations are interrupted when the relative difference with the previous iteration becomes smaller than this value.
+(b) Tikhonov regularization parameter in the case of CTFL2, vCTF and CTF algorithms.
-Parameter 15 specifies, depending on the value of Parameter 12, either the minimal phase reconstruction error (typical value ~ 1.e-8) which leads to the interruption of the IWFR iterations (note that in the "verbose" mode - see below - PhaseRetrieval.exe outputs the value of the phase reconstruction error at each IWFR iteration, so these values can be used as a guide for setting a sensible value of the minimal error in this parameter), or the Tikhonov regularization parameter (typical value ~ 1.e-12) for the CTF-L2 algorithm (setting this parameter to zero forces the internal implementation of the CTF-L2 algorithm to use an estimated "optimal" value of this parameter which can be different at each illumination direction), or the multiplication_factor "Fact" for the Min05LogAmp or ConjPhaseGausBeam algorithms, such that Phase~ = Fact * {-0.5 * (Intensity / I0 - 1)} and
+Typical value is ~ 1.e-12 for the CTFL2 algorithm or 0.01 for the vCTF and cCTF algorithms.
+Setting this parameter to zero forces the internal implementation of the CTF correction algorithms to use an estimated "optimal" value of this parameter which can be different at each illumination direction.
+Note that in the case of vCTF and cCTF algorithms this "optimal" value is often too small and the "typical" value 0.01 tends to produce better results.
-Phase~ = Fact * {-NF^(-1) + sqrt[NF^(-2) + (Intensity / I0) - 1]}, respectively.
+(c) multiplication_factor "Fact" for the Min05LogAmp algorithm, such that Phase~ = Fact * {-0.5 * (Intensity / I0 - 1)}.
+Typical value is Fact = 1.0.
-Finally, when Parameter 17 is equal to zero, and as a consequence the convential CTF-CT algorithm is applied, Parameter 15 is interpreted as a Tikhonov regularization parameter in the CTF correction step.
-In this case, when Parameter 15 is equal to zero, automatic selection of the Tikhonov regularization parameter is used, which is supposed to maximize the reconstruction accuracy.
-Note, however, that when the input images are noisy, such automatic choice of the Tikhonov regularization parameter is usually unsatisfactory, and a larger value of this parameter should be used (e.g. 0.01).

-Parameter 16 contains the minimum and the maximum z coordinate in angstroms for the output (xy) planes at which the 3D potential is reconstructed.
+Parameter 17 contains the minimum and the maximum z coordinate in angstroms for the output (xy) planes at which the 3D potential is reconstructed.
 In order to reconstruct the 3D electrostatic potential inside a molecule of thickness D, the zmin and zmax values should normally be set to -D/2 and D/2, respectively.
 Note also that this program requires the x, y and z grid steps to be the same, and it will always use the z grid step equal to the value given in Parameter 7.

-Parameter 17 contains the "extra defocus" / "offset" distance in angstroms used in the DHT algorithm for 3D reconstruction.
+Parameter 18 contains the "extra defocus" / "offset" distance in angstroms used in the DHT or CHR algorithms for 3D reconstruction.
 See details in [T.E.
 Gureyev et al., arXiv 2012.07012].
-Note that when this parameter is equal to 0, the DHT/CHR algortithm will be substituted with the pure-phase CTF-corrected CT algorithm for the reconstruction of the 3D potential.
-The latter algorithm will be used in the conventional CT mode if the value of Parameter 12 is different from 2, or in the variable z-distance CTF-CT mode, if Parameter 12 is equal to 2.
-If an application of the DHT algorithm with zero extra defocus (offset) parameter is required, this parameter should be set to some small, but non-zero positive value, e.g. 1.e-6 (i.e. a value smaller than the value given in Parameter 7).
+In the case of CTF correction algorithms, this value is typically set to zero.

-Parameter 18 can be equal to 0 (no symmetry enforcement will be applied), 1 (symmetry enforcement will be applied during the reconstruction - see parameter 19 for details) or 2 (symmetry enforcement will be applied after the 3D reconstruction or applied to a previously reconstructed 3D potential imported from files, depending on the value of parameter 28).
+Parameter 19 can be equal to 0 (no symmetry enforcement will be applied), 1 (symmetry enforcement will be applied during the reconstruction - see parameter 20 for details) or 2 (symmetry enforcement will be applied after the 3D reconstruction or applied to a previously reconstructed 3D potential imported from files, depending on the value of parameter 29).

-Parameter 19 contains a name of an input file (in the same format as a .txt format in parameter 2 above), with Euler rotation angles (in degrees) corresponding to 3D rotations enforcing a known symmetry of the 3D potential.
+Parameter 20 contains a name of an input file (in the same format as a .txt format in parameter 2 above), with Euler rotation angles (in degrees) corresponding to 3D rotations enforcing a known symmetry of the 3D potential.
-If parameter 18 is equal to 1, all input illumination angles from the file given in parameter 2 will be split into subsets assigned to each of the symmetry orientations from the file given in parameter 19, and the reconstructed object will be rotated to the corresponding orientation for each of this subsets during the reconstruction.
-If parameter 18 is equal to 2, the reconstructed or imported potential will be rotated to each one of these angles and averaged over all such rotations.
+If parameter 19 is equal to 1, all input illumination angles from the file given in parameter 2 will be split into subsets assigned to each of the symmetry orientations from the file given in parameter 20, and the reconstructed object will be rotated to the corresponding orientation for each of this subsets during the reconstruction.
+If parameter 19 is equal to 2, the reconstructed or imported potential will be rotated to each one of these angles and averaged over all such rotations.
 The first entry in this input symmetry file is always expected to contain all zero angles, corresponding to the "initial" rotational position of the reconstructed 3D potential.
 Defocus distances present in the input file will be ignored.

-Parameter 20 can be equal to 0 or 1.
+Parameter 21 can be equal to 0 or 1.
 It determines if and how the inverse 3D Laplacian filter is applied to the 3D potential.
 "0" corresponds to not applying the inverse 3D Laplacian.
 "1" corresponds to applying it.
-A typical usage cycle of PhaseRetrieval.exe may consist of an initial reconstruction of the 3D potential from defocused images and saving them into files in the first run of PhaseRetrieval.exe, with Parameter 20 set to 0, Parameters 22 set to "0 0 -1.e+6" and Parameters 25 and 28 set to 0.
-This may be followed by a second run (restart) of PhaseRetrieval.exe program, with a suitably modified parameter file, where Parameter 20 is set to 1, and Parameters 22 are set to some suitable values for background removal and Parameter 28 set to 1.
-The filtered 3D potential is saved in the GRD or TIFF files in the folder specified by Parameter 29, and with the names that are obtained from the names defined by Parameter 27 by inserting letter "R" at the end of the filename, immediately preceding the file extension.
+A typical usage cycle of PhaseRetrieval.exe may consist of an initial reconstruction of the 3D potential from defocused images and saving them into files in the first run of PhaseRetrieval.exe, with Parameter 21 set to 0, Parameters 23 set to "0 0 -1.e+6" and Parameters 26 and 29 set to 0.
+This may be followed by a second run (restart) of PhaseRetrieval.exe program, with a suitably modified parameter file, where Parameter 21 is set to 1, and Parameters 23 are set to some suitable values for background removal and Parameter 29 set to 1.
+The filtered 3D potential is saved in the GRD or TIFF files in the folder specified by Parameter 30, and with the names that are obtained from the names defined by Parameter 28 by inserting letter "R" at the end of the filename, immediately preceding the file extension.

-Parameter 21 contains the regularization parameter for the inverse 3D Laplacian filter.
+Parameter 22 contains the regularization parameter for the inverse 3D Laplacian filter.
 If the filter is not used, this parameter is ignored.

-Parameter 22 contains the low-pass filter width in angstroms, the background subtraction value in volts and the lower threshold value in volts to be applied to the reconstructed 3D potential.
+Parameter 23 contains the low-pass filter width in angstroms, the background subtraction value in volts and the lower threshold value in volts to be applied to the reconstructed 3D potential.
 The low-pass filter width corresponds to the width of a 3D Gaussian with which the reconstructed 3D potential distribution is convolved, followed by the subtraction of this low-pass filtered version of the potential from the